Galana Kulalu Project

-The Galana Kulalu Project is a US$52,670,000 project by the government of Kenya in partnership with the private sector aimed at providing Food Security.
-The National Irrigation Authority is the implementing agency.
-On completion the scheme is set to be the biggest in east and southern Africa and a major milestone for Kenya in attaining food security.
+The Galana Kulalu Project (formally the Galana Kulalu Food Security Project) is a US$52,670,000 agricultural and irrigation initiative by the government of Kenya in partnership with the private sector aimed at providing Food Security.
+The project forms part of Kenya's broader efforts to expand irrigated agriculture and improve domestic food production in the country's arid and semi-arid lands.
+The National Irrigation Authority is the primary implementing agency.
+On completion, the scheme was designed to be the biggest in East and Southern Africa.